 The Six-Month Window After the Closing Statement

 Settling an estate is not open-ended.
-Arizona law puts a firm deadline on claims against a personal representative once the closing statement is filed.
-Creditors and heirs who believe the representative mishandled the estate have six months to act.
+Arizona law puts a firm deadline on claims against a personal representative of the estate once the closing statement is filed.
+Creditors and heirs who believe the representative mishandled the estate have six months from the date to act.
 After that, the door closes.

 Unless previously barred by adjudication and except as provided in the closing statement, the rights of successors and of creditors whose claims against the personal representative for breach of fiduciary duty have not otherwise been barred are barred unless a proceeding to assert the same is commenced within six months after the filing of the closing statement.

 A.R.S. § 14-3935This deadline serves an important purpose.
-Without it, a personal representative could face liability indefinitely, even years after the estate was settled and assets distributed.
-The statute brings finality to the process and protects representatives who administered the estate in good faith.
+Without it, a personal representative could face liability for years after the assets of the estate were distributed.
+The statute brings finality and protects representatives who administered the estate in good faith.

 The Fraud Exception

-The six-month bar does not protect a personal representative who engaged in fraud, misrepresentation, or inadequate disclosure during the settlement process.
-If the representative hid assets, lied about estate values, or failed to disclose relevant information, those claims remain open regardless of the deadline.
+The six-month bar does not protect a personal representative who engaged in fraud, misrepresentation, or inadequate disclosure.
+If the representative hid assets, lied about estate values, or failed to give written notice of key information, those claims against the estate remain open regardless of the deadline.

 This distinction matters for families.
 Honest mistakes made in good faith are protected after six months.
 Deliberate misconduct is not.
-If you suspect fraud in how an estate was handled, the normal deadline does not apply, but consulting with a qualified attorney promptly is still the best course of action.
+If you suspect fraud in how an estate was handled, the normal deadline does not apply.